mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 ```

 ###### Flash map internals
-When the `FLASH_MAP=` option is supplied to `make`, it involves the Python script `boot/cypress/scripts/flashmap.py`.
-It takes the JSON file and converts flash map into the C header file `boot/cypress/platforms/cy_flash_pal/cy_flash_map.h`.
+When the `FLASH_MAP=` option is supplied to `make`, it involves the Python script `boot/cypress/scripts/memorymap.py`.
+It takes the JSON file and converts flash map into the C header file `boot/cypress/platforms/memory/memory.h`.

-At the same time it creates the `boot/cypress/MCUBootApp/flashmap.mk`, which is conditionally included from the `boot/cypress/MCUBootApp/MCUBootApp.mk`.
+At the same time it creates the `boot/cypress/MCUBootApp/memorymap.mk`, which is conditionally included from the `boot/cypress/MCUBootApp/MCUBootApp.mk`.
 The generated file contains various definitions derived from the flash map, such as `MCUBOOT_IMAGE_NUMBER`, `MAX_IMG_SECTORS`, `USE_EXTERNAL_FLASH`, and `USE_XIP`.
 So, there is no need to specify these and similar parameters manually.

-Do not edit either `sysflash/cy_flash_map.h` or `flashmap.mk`, as both files are overwritten on every build.
+Do not edit either `sysflash/memory.h` or `memorymap.mk`, as both files are overwritten on every build.

 #### External flash